Online Convex Optimization for On-Board Routing in High-Throughput Satellites: Introduction

-Despite the critical need, there is a lack of current research on the internal packet routing between on-board processors in EHTS.
-Efficient packet routing is essential to minimize information loss and ensure QoS~\cite{electronics8060683}.
-To the author's best knowledge, the only existing methods in the literature addressing efficient internal packet routing are ours~\cite{bélanger2024quality, yahia2024}.
+Despite the critical need, there is a lack of current research on the internal packet routing between on-board processors in non-GEO HTSs, i.e., the intra-satellite packet routing.
+Efficient packet routing, in this context, refers to an approach tailored specifically to the unique constraints and requirements of on-board processors within non-GEO HTSs, aiming to minimize information loss and ensure QoS~\cite{electronics8060683}.
+To the authors' best knowledge, the only existing methods in the literature addressing efficient internal packet routing as defined here are ours~\cite{bélanger2024quality, yahia2024}.
 Both works provide an optimization-based framework to tackle the challenge.
-On the one hand,~\cite{yahia2024} proposes a simple multi-commodity flow to minimize the maximum residual capacity of the inter-modem links.
-On the other hand,~\cite{bélanger2024quality} uses a model predictive control (MPC) approach to optimize the internal routing and scheduling of packets within HTS and beyond.
-It leverages iterative feedback between the optimization process and system state observations.
+Reference~\cite{yahia2024} proposes a simple multi-commodity flow to minimize the maximum residual capacity of the inter-modem links.
+Reference~\cite{bélanger2024quality} uses a model predictive control (MPC) approach to optimize the internal routing and scheduling of packets within HTSs and leverages iterative feedback between the optimization process and system state observations.

+In parallel, we observe that the intra-satellite routing problem shares structural similarities with traditional packet scheduling and routing in networks on chips (NoCs), where dynamic traffic, congestion, and tight resource constraints must also be managed.
+Recent work on intelligent NoCs uses reinforcement learning (RL) methods to adapt routing and power policies with the goal of improving throughput and energy efficiency~\cite{benmoussa2022intelligentnocsurvey}.
+For example, the authors of~\cite{alsahli2021qroutingregionaware} use a region-aware Q-routing framework to learn congestion-aware paths and reduce latency in mesh NoCs.
+Reference~\cite{fan2022cafeen} employs a cooperative multi-agent RL scheme to coordinate routing and power gating to ensure energy efficiency.
+These approaches demonstrate the value of adaptive, learning-based routing in dynamic environments, but typically lack formal performance guarantees on optimality and constraint satisfaction, features that are central to our proposed approach.

-A significant challenge in implementing an MPC approach -- or any optimization-based approach -- in EHTS as in~\cite{bélanger2024quality} is due to limited available computational resources~\cite{Schwenzer2021}.
-Satellite systems are inherently resource-constrained, limited by their low power capabilities~\cite{Ivanov}.
+A significant challenge in implementing an MPC approach -- or any optimization-based approach -- in a non-GEO HTS as in~\cite{bélanger2024quality} is due to limited computational resources~\cite{Schwenzer2021}.
+Satellite systems are resource-constrained, limited by their low power capabilities~\cite{Ivanov}.
 Addressing these computational limitations is crucial for the practical deployment of MPC-based solutions.